Anne Collins (contralto): Career

 In 1982, she appeared in the Brent Walker Productions telefilms of Gilbert and Sullivan's Patience (as Lady Jane), Iolanthe, (the Fairy Queen), Princess Ida (Lady Blanche), The Mikado (Katisha), and The Gondoliers (Duchess of Plaza-Toro).
 She participated in several of the BBC broadcasts of the Savoy operas in 1989, singing the roles of Blanche and Duchess, as well as Dame Carruthers in The Yeomen of the Guard and Dame Hannah in Ruddigore.
+She later played Blanche in Ken Russell's production of Princess Ida for ENO at the Coliseum Theatre in 1992.

 Grove comments that Collins was a "versatile singer with a strong, even voice … equally at home in Wagner and in Gilbert and Sullivan"; Opera praised her beautifully warm and wide-ranging timbre, and impeccable diction.

 Collins died of cancer in Sussex, aged 65.